Rogers started work on expanding 5G to rest of TTC subway

 Rogers began construction on the next phase of its TTC subway cellular network this week, which will see 5G services and 911 access for all riders expanded to the remaining underground tunnels.

 In an email press release, the Toronto-based telecom said it started work in the tunnels between Kennedy and Warden stations on Line 2.
-The company is working with the TTC to expand the network “in phases connect the remaining 36 kilometres of unconnected tunnels.”
+The company is working with the TTC to expand the network “in phases to connect the remaining 36 kilometres of unconnected tunnels.”
 Rogers said the work will be completed during overnight and weekend construction windows in an effort to minimize disruptions for riders.

 Rogers says that once completed, the expanded 5G network will bring cellular coverage to all 75 stations and tunnels across the TTC.